Mountain gorilla: Characteristics

-Males reach a standing height of 161-171 cm, a girth of 138-163 cm, an arm span of 2 to 2.7 m and a weight of 120-191 kg.
+Males reach a standing height of 1.61-1.71 m, a girth of 1.38-1.63 m, an arm span of 2 to 2.7 m and a weight of 120-191 kg.
 Females are smaller with a weight of 70-98 kg.

 This subspecies is smaller than the eastern lowland gorilla, the other subspecies of eastern gorilla.
 Adult males have more pronounced bony crests on the top and back of their skulls, giving their heads a more conical shape.
 These crests anchor the powerful temporalis muscles, which attach to the lower jaw (mandible).
 Adult females also have these crests, but they are less pronounced.
 Like all gorillas, they feature dark brown eyes framed by a black ring around the iris.
 Adult males are called silverbacks because a saddle of gray or silver-colored hair develops on their backs with age.
 The hair on their backs is shorter than on most other body parts, and their arm hair is especially long.
 Fully erect males average 1.7 m in height, with an arm span of 2.3 m and weigh 155 kg.
 The tallest silverback recorded was 1.95 m tall with an arm span of 2.7 m, a chest of 1.98 m, and a weight of 219 kg, shot in Alimbongo, northern Kivu in May 1938.
 There is an unconfirmed record of another individual, shot in 1932, that was 2.06 m and weighed 218.6 kg.
-The heaviest silverback recorded was a 267 kg 1.83 m tall specimen shot in Ambam, Cameroon.
+The heaviest silverback to ever live in captivity was a gorilla named N'gagi, a gorilla at the San Diego Zoo who died in 1944.
+His heaviest weight in life was 683 lb, but at the time of his death, he was 636 lb.

 The mountain gorilla is primarily terrestrial and quadrupedal.
 However, it will climb into fruiting trees if the branches can carry its weight.
 Like all great apes other than humans, its arms are longer than its legs.
 It moves by knuckle-walking, supporting its weight on the backs of its curved fingers rather than its palms.

 The mountain gorilla is diurnal, spending most of the day eating, as large quantities of food are needed to sustain its massive bulk.
 It forages in the early morning, rests during the late morning and around midday, and in the afternoon it forages again before resting at night.
 Each gorilla builds a nest from surrounding vegetation to sleep in, constructing a new one every evening.
 Only infants sleep in the same nest as their mothers.
 They leave their sleeping sites when the sun rises at around 6 am, except when it is cold and overcast; then they often stay longer in their nests.